brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 * Affective data showed more consistency in that anger and disgust were found to represent stress.
 * Affective data was analyzed in a Machine Learning perspective : we compared the performance of multiple classifiers which was of a few milliseconds overall.
 AdaBoost showed the highest accuracy but at the cost of longer processing time.
 #### What we learned in the BHS2020 project
+The first week was an intense theoretical and practical overview of many modern tools in neuroimaging, many of which we never heard of before.
+The second week taught us how important it is to take enough time to define clearly a project and specify goals for it.
+Instead of exploring many datasets at the same time, we chose to pick one and make the most out of it.
+The third and fourth week were the core of the brain-hacking adventure and taught us many things such as :
 * Open Science and Collaborative tools and practices (Git, GitHub, GitPitch)
 * Improved coding skills : Python notebooks and scripting
 * Deeper understanding of Machine Learning